Religion and Common Sense

 Intelligent Design lost its bid to enter public high school science courses in the 1990 Kitzmiller v.
 Dover Area School District case when U.S. District Judge John E. Jones III ruled that intelligent design is not science and "cannot uncouple itself from its creationist antecedents."

-Using different strategies, right wing political Christians continue to push their religious agenda.
-The founding fathers made it clear that tax-supported public schools that educate children from different religious backgrounds should not teach religion in their classrooms.
+Undeterred, right wing political Christians continue to push their religious agenda.
+The founding fathers made it clear that tax-supported public schools that educate children from different religious backgrounds should not teach any religion in their classrooms.
 Religious instruction can be taught at home or in privately funded schools and churches.
 These institutions are already tax exempt and perfectly free to carry on these activities with their own money.

 Our founding fathers knew that religion was a powerful form of indoctrination that had caused untold human suffering throughout history.
 During the time of the Catholic Inquisition, and the Star Chamber, the Church Government could have burned Darwin at the stake for publishing his observations in the Galapagos Islands and Galileo paid a heavy price for his discoveries with the telescope.
 Today, because of Constitutional protection, religious extremists such as Fred Phelps and Darwinian scientists like Richard Dawkins can legally pitch their arguments to the public without facing arrest.